EdgarasSp/tt-beauty-services-app/README.md

 #
 ### Purpose
 #
-Website is more targeted torwards women needs, but options availabe to both men and children.
+Website is more targeted towards women needs, but options available to both men and children.
-With certain design choices and information within website any visitor should instantly recognise the purpose of the site, and to feel compfortable to browse and explore the website.
+With certain design choices and information within website any visitor should instantly recognise the purpose of the site, and to feel comfortable to browse and explore the website.

 Based on site being open to all, the user stories below are non-specific regarding demographic and only differentiate whether a user is a first time visitor, a general visitor or a existing user.
 #